 In this configuration the RTC oscillator can be optionally disabled by connecting RTC_XI to CV{DDRTC} and RTC_XO to ground (V{SS}).
 However, when the RTC oscillator is disabled the RTC registers starting at I/O address 1900h will not be accessible.
-This includes the RTC Power Management Register which provides control to WAKEUP and RTC_CLKOUT pins.
+This includes the RTC Power Management Register which provides control to the on-chip LDOs and WAKEUP and RTC_CLKOUT pins.
 Note: the RTC must still be powered by an external power source even if the RTC oscillator is disabled.
 None of the on-chip LDOs can power CV{DDRTC} .